CoKrokToUpadek/BeersAndMealsAppFront-/README.md

 **Basics and settings**

 FrontEnd for MealsAndBeers app from this repo.
-Slowly updated.
-All User endpoints finished .
-Requires running back end app in parallel (duh).

-Rest is Not implemented or doesn't work as intended.

 **Link to backend:**